zhangyazhong/Hummingbird/README.md

 Logger configuration is often a troublesome task, especially writen in XML format. `Logger` is an auto-configure logging utility based on Log4j 2 and helps you to build your own logging module within few code statements.

-Pre-configured logger support 4 logging levels:
+Pre-configured logger support 7 logging levels:

+- all,
+- trace,
 - debug,
 - info,
 - warn,
+- error,
-- error.
+- fatal.

 Logger contains 3 appenders, which are console, single runtime file and rolling file.
 Besides, single runtime file and rolling file are writen asynchronously to improve performace.